-The same goes for starting seeds indoors– it’s important to cut back the other sprouts so the plant can flourish.
+The same goes for starting seeds indoors– it’s essential to cut back the other sprouts so the plant can flourish.

 It’s also frustrating.
-Not taking care of my weeds early on was a reason I had major Garden Burnout the one year.
+Not taking care of my weeds early on was why I had major Garden Burnout the one year.

-If you didn’t weed at the beginning here a few tips to help you clear your garden full of weeds today:
+If you didn’t weed at the beginning, here are a few tips to help you clear your garden full of weeds today: